 AVS works for the cardholders of the United States of America, Canada, and the United Kingdom.

-What’s next for cross border payments at Razorpay?
+What’s next for international payments at Razorpay?

-We’re excited to invest in more cross border payment features, so you can just focus on growing your international business.
+We’re excited to invest in more international payment features, so you can just focus on growing your international business.
 In the next few months, watch out for best in class International Success Rate, Automated Foreign Inward Remittance Certificate (FIRC), and more payment methods to ease the payments journey of your international customers.

 Got questions or feedback?
 Leave a comment below, because we love to hear from you!